Is Your Kodi Not Working? Here Is How You Can Fix Common Kodi Related Issues – 2022

 Kodi doesn’t have any built-in tools that allow you to do this, so you’ll have to install the Indigo addon from the TVAddons repo.
 Once installed, click the Maintenance Tools tab, then the Clear Cache button on the right.

 If you’re looking for a different maintenance option, TVAddons also provides an addon called Indigo that works similarly.
-You’ll find a cache-clearing tool there was well.
+You’ll find a cache-clearing tool there as well.

-If the steps above haven’t solved your issue, you might want to consider a fresh Kodi installation.
+If the steps above do not solve your issue, you might want to consider doing a fresh Kodi installation.
 You can either do this manually by downloading your preferred version from https://kodi.tv/download or by using the Indigo tool’s Factory Restore option, found under the Maintenance Tools tab.

 Kodi streams won’t play at all

 This error most commonly occurs when you try to access a region-locked service from outside of its required country.
+Geo-restrictions may prevent many users from accessing different kinds of content.
 For instance, if you’re attempting to use the iPlayer WWW add-on from outside of the UK, the streams won’t load.
 You can bypass these restrictions by connecting to a VPN server in the appropriate region before starting the addon.

 Continuous crashing and rebooting